sylvainwhite/sylvain-white-dev/_posts/2021-02-21-designPatterns.md

 ### Definition

-* The **Singleton** Pattern ensures a class has only one instance, and provides a global point of access to it.
+* The **Singleton** Pattern ensures a class has only one instance, and provides a global point of access to it

 ### Advantages